BTCallahan/super-ds9/README.md

         Damage to the warp core will reduce the amount of energy restored.

         For every consecutive turn spent repairing, the amount of of damage that is repaired is increased, as is the amount of energy restored.
-Taking damage will rest this counter.
+Taking damage will reset this counter.

     E. Cloaking: